Blackcat-Tinkerngineers/pwa-todo-list/README.md

   <p></p>

-A super-simple application that will hopefully remind you (no promises) to feed your cat or what time to leave for work.
+<p>A super-simple application that will hopefully remind you (no promises) to feed your cat or what time to leave for work.</p>
 Application rebuilt with walkthrough guide via <a href="https://blog.openreplay.com/building-a-mobile-app-using-html-css-and-javascript">https://blog.openreplay.com/building-a-mobile-app-using-html-css-and-javascript</a>

 ## Image Demo